mirjamscheib/Semester_Project/Readme.md

 ## Data (Mirj)
 **What data will you use?**

 Primary data to answer the research questions is the trajectory data from 20 students, which covers a timeframe of one to two months (ca. 01.04.23 until 31.05.23).
-The data was collected using the Posmo App, which only tracks **activity data** and differentiates between several travel modes **(car, bicycle, foot, train, other....)**.
+The data was collected using the Posmo App, which only tracks activity events and differentiates between several travel modes (e.g. car, bicycle, foot, train, other....).
 Trajectory data from the App can be downloaded as a .csv-file containing the following attributes:
 -   **user_id:** entails the individual ID of the user (= student) (type: *character*)
 -   **datetime:** date and time when a position of a user is tracked (type: *datetime*)
 -   **weekday:** abbreviated name of the weekday (e.g. Mon = Monday) (type: *character*)
 -   **place_name:** names of a place, in which a user is at a specific time (type: *character*)
--   **transport_mode:** the type of transport used by a user **(e.g. car, bicycle, foot, train, other....)** (type: *character*)
+-   **transport_mode:** the type of transport used by a user (e.g. car, bicycle, foot, train, other....) (type: *character*)
 -   **lon_x/lat_y:** coordinates of the user at a specific time (type: *numeric*)

 **Will you require additional context data?**

-Additional context data needed to answer the research questions is the type of university, in which the participating students are enrolled, which is either ZHAW or UZH.
-Additionally, to answer the second question, weather data from weather stations are required.
+Additional context data needed to answer the research questions is the type of university, in which the participating students are enrolled, which is either ZHAW or UZH (type: *character* or *factor*).
+Additionally, to answer the second question, weather data from weather stations are required, containing information from which a clustering of different weather modes can be obtained (e.g. rain, sunshine, wind).

 **Where do you get this data from?**

-The data containing the type of university of every student is available on moodle.
-Weather data from weather stations can be accessed through ....
+The data containing the type of university of every student can be obtained from the information in the moodle course.
+Weather data from weather stations can be accessed through the internet on different data bases.

 **Do you already have all the data?**